-The main purpose of the rule is to prevent business owners from converting dividend income into a capital payment, to avoid paying income tax and instead of paying capital gain tax and reducing their overall tax liability.
+The main purpose of TAAR is to beware and prevent business owners from converting dividend income into a capital payment, to avoid paying income tax and instead of paying capital gain tax and reducing their overall tax liability.
 The technique is basically a tax evasion technique and HMRC discourages such practices.

 This practice is generally known as ‘phoenixism’ (arising from the ashes).

 A distribution in a winding-up made to an individual on or after 6 April 2016 will be treated as if it were a distribution where certain conditions are met:

 - An individual holds up to 5% of ownership in the right before the winding up.

 - The company was a close company at any point in time in 2 years ending with the inception of the winding up.

 - After winding the up the and receiving the distribution the person carries on and continues the same trade whether directly or indirectly or through a partnership owning up to 5% of the shares in the company within 2 years of winding up.